 The FV representation is produced by concatenating vectors from the $K$ components:

 The FV representation defines a kernel from a generative process and captures more statistics than BoW and VLAD.
-FV vectors do not increase computational costs significantly but require more memory.
+FV vectors do not increase the computational cost significantly but require more memory.
 Applying FV without memory controls may lead to suboptimal performance \cite{sanchez2013image}.

-\textbf{Discussion.} Traditionally, sum pooling and max pooling are directly plugged into deep networks and the whole model is used in an end-to-end way, whereas the embedding methods, including BoW, VLAD, and FV, are initially trained separately with pre-defined vocabularies \cite{liu2015deepindex}, \cite{cao2017local}.
-For these three methods, one needs to pay attention to their properties before choosing one of them to embed deep features.
-For instance, BoW and VLAD are computed in the rigid Euclidean space where the performance is closely related to the number of centroids.
-The FV embedding method can capture higher order statistics than BoW or VLAD, thus the FV embedding improves the effectiveness of feature enhancement at the expense of a higher memory cost.
-Further, when any one of these methods is used, it is necessary to integrate them as a ``layer'' of deep networks so as to guarantee training and testing efficiency.
-For example, the VLAD method is integrated into deep networks where each spatial column feature is used to construct clusters via k-means \cite{yue2015exploiting}.
-This idea led to a follow-up approach, NetVLAD \cite{arandjelovic2016netvlad}, where deep networks are fine-tuned with the VLAD vector.
-The FV embedding method is also explored and combined with deep networks for retrieval tasks \cite{ong2017siamese}, \cite{chandrasekhar2016practical}.
+\textbf{Discussion.} Traditionally, pooling-based aggregation methods (\eg in Figure \ref{SinglePass}) are directly plugged into deep networks and then the whole model is used end-to-end.
+The three embedding methods (BoW, VLAD, FV) are initially trained with large pre-defined vocabularies \cite{liu2015deepindex},\cite{cao2017local}.
+One needs to pay attention on their properties before choosing an embedding: BoW and VLAD are computed in the rigid Euclidean space where performance is closely related to the number of centroids, whereas FV can capture higher-order statistics and improves the effectiveness of feature embedding at the expense of a higher memory cost.
+Further, although vocabularies are usually built separately and pre-trained before encoding deep features, it is necessary to integrate the training of networks and the learning of vocabulary parameters into a unified framework so as to guarantee training and testing efficiency.
+For example, VLAD is integrated into deep networks where each spatial column feature is used to construct clusters via k-means \cite{yue2015exploiting}.
+This idea led to NetVLAD \cite{arandjelovic2016netvlad}, where deep networks are fine-tuned with the VLAD vectors.
+The FV method is also combined with deep networks for retrieval tasks \cite{do2018selective},\cite{ong2017siamese}.